bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 :meth:`train <justdeepit.models.OD.train>`, :meth:`save <justdeepit.models.OD.save>`,
 and :meth:`inference <justdeepit.models.OD.inference>`.
-:meth:`train <justdeepit.models.OD.train>` is used for training the models, while :meth:`save <justdeepit.models.OD.save>` is used for saving the trained weights, and :meth:`inference <justdeepit.models.OD.inference>` is used for detecting objects in test images.
+:meth:`train <justdeepit.models.OD.train>` is used for training the models, while :meth:`save <justdeepit.models.OD.save>` is used for saving the trained weight, and :meth:`inference <justdeepit.models.OD.inference>` is used for detecting objects in test images.
 Detailed descriptions of these functions are provided below.